whiskersthecat/tandem-repeat-assembly-workflow/workflow.md

 ### 3c.
 Segment the reads based on the BLAST hits.

 Run the following script on both datasets.\

-Recommended value for \*SIZE\* is 60% of your reference segment length.\
-This is the tolerance to include the segments at the edges of your reads.\
+The value for \*SIZE\* determines the tolerance to include the segments at the edges of your reads.\
 A larger (stricter) value will produce fewer segments.\
 A smaller value will produce more partial (truncated) terminal segments.\

+The recommended value for \*SIZE\* is different for your two datasets:
+- For the short dataset, it should be very strict.
+At least 90% of your reference segment length (e.g. -l 9000 for a 10kb reference segment).
+- For the long dataset, it can be more lenient.
+At to be least 70% of your reference segment length.

 ```bash
 python3 03_extractSegments.py reads/short.fa.chopped.oriented.fa blastN/reference.vs.short.fa.chop.oriented.sorted.blastN -l *SIZE*